-FITZWILLIAM DARCY would prefer that Elizabeth Bennet held him in affection, but he reasons that even if she does not, having Elizabeth at his side is far better than claiming another to wife.
+FITZWILLIAM DARCY would prefer Elizabeth Bennet held him in affection, but he reasons even if she does not, having Elizabeth at his side is far better than claiming another to wife.
 However, when a case of mistaken identity causes Darcy not to show at his wedding ceremony, he finds himself in a desperate search for his wayward bride-to-be.

 Elizabeth, realizing Society will label her as “undesirable” after being abandoned at the altar, sets out on an adventure to mark her future days as the spinster aunt to her sisters’ children.
-However, Darcy means to locate her and to convince Elizabeth that his affections are true, and a second chance will prove him the “song that sets her heart strumming.”
+However, Darcy means to locate her and to convince Elizabeth his affections are true, and a second chance will prove him the “song that sets her heart strumming.”